subhendukhatuya/Financial_Numerical_Reasoning/README.md

 These codes are present under the folder "In_Context_Selection".
 For running In Context Example selection Codes please refer to Readme in the "In_Context_Selection" folder

-For running Retriever Codes please refer to Readme in the Retriever Codes folder

 ### Running Target Answer Computation Module:

 Before running these codes please set up GPT-4 API Key and update that in the code.